KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 ***

-### 5.MARY WOLLSTONECRAFT SCULPTURE (London, United Kingdom)
+### 5. MARY WOLLSTONECRAFT SCULPTURE (London, United Kingdom)

 <figure><img src="../.gitbook/assets/img_mary.avif" alt=""><figcaption></figcaption></figure>

 Mary Wollstonecraft (1759–1797) was an English writer, philosopher, and early advocate of women's rights.
-She is best known for A Vindication of the Rights of Woman (1792), one of the first major works of feminist philosophy, in which she argued that women are not naturally inferior to men but only appear so because of lack of education.
+She is best known for A Vindication of the Rights of Woman (1792), one of the first major works of feminist philosophy, in which she argued that women are not naturally inferior to men but only appear so because of a lack of education.
 Wollstonecraft is remembered as a pioneering intellectual who helped lay the foundations of modern feminism.

 In 2020, a statue by artist Maggi Hambling was unveiled in Newington Green, London, to honor Wollstonecraft.
 However, the work quickly provoked controversy.
 Instead of representing Wollstonecraft herself, the statue depicts a nude, generic female figure emerging from organic forms.
-Supporters defended the choice as a <mark style="color:$success;background-color:$success;">symbol of the authenticity, strength and liberation.</mark> Critics, however, argued that <mark style="color:$danger;background-color:$danger;">the representation was sexualized, objectifying and reductive, focusing on the female body rather than Wollstonecraft's ideas and intellectual legacy.</mark>
+Supporters defended the choice as a <mark style="color:$success;background-color:$success;">symbol of authenticity, strength and liberation.</mark> Critics, however, argued that <mark style="color:$danger;background-color:$danger;">the representation was sexualized, objectifying and reductive, focusing on the female body rather than Wollstonecraft's ideas and intellectual legacy.</mark>

 ***